bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Sending bitcoin

-We are now able to receive bitcoin, lets add functionality to send as well.
+We are now able to receive bitcoin,  add functionality to send as well.

 `bdk-rn` has a number of transaction related methods to enable varied use cases.
 A new send transaction can be created and broadcast by one method call using [`quickSend()`](https://github.com/LtbLightning/bdk-rn#quicksend).
-If required a unsigned transaction can be created using [`createTransaction()`](https://github.com/LtbLightning/bdk-rn#createtransaction) , this can be signed later with [`signTransactioin()`](https://github.com/LtbLightning/bdk-rn#signtransaction)  method and broadcast using [`broadcastTransaction()`](https://github.com/LtbLightning/bdk-rn#broadcasttransaction).
+If required an unsigned transaction can be created using [`createTransaction()`](https://github.com/LtbLightning/bdk-rn#createtransaction) , this can be signed later with [`signTransactioin()`](https://github.com/LtbLightning/bdk-rn#signtransaction)  method and broadcast using [`broadcastTransaction()`](https://github.com/LtbLightning/bdk-rn#broadcasttransaction).
 There are also methods to query transactions by pending or confirmed status as well as to query all transactions.
 Please refer to bdk-rn [readme](https://github.com/LtbLightning/bdk-rn/blob/main/README.md#gettransactions) for more details on all the methods.

 We will need sate variables for `recepient` address and `amount` as well as for `transaction`, these can be added below our existing variables for `syncResponse` and `address`